-This section can contain settings that control and configure AutoPilot Installer and the OneCommand Manager application operation.
+This section contains settings that control and configure AutoPilot Installer and the OneCommand Manager application operation.
 This section can appear only once in the AutoPilot configuration file.
-See "Software Configuration Parameters" on page 98 for information about settings that can be specified in this section.
+See Section C.2.3, Software Configuration Parameters, for information about settings that can be specified in this section.

-C.3.4 Configuration Prompts/Vendor-Specific Questions [STORPORT.CONFIGURATION]
+C.3.4 Configuration Prompts and Vendor-Specific Questions [STORPORT.CONFIGURATION]